What Happens When Your Credit Card Expires?

 See all our best credit cards for 2026.

 Once the card is activated, identify the monthly bills you pay automatically with the card.
-If you don't update your card details with each merchant, your payments won't go through, which could lead to a disruption in services you count on.
+If you don't update your card details with each merchant, your payments may not be processed, depending on the merchant's policies.
+That could lead to a disruption in services you count on.

 Take a look at your previous month's statement and note which bills are currently on autopay.
 Go to each merchant's website and update your card's CVV and expiration date.
 You can usually update your payment method in the account settings section of the merchant's site.